 The Art$upport Fund, an initiative of Arts Wisconsin, strengthens financial resources for small arts organizations and emerging arts initiatives in the Milwaukee area (Milwaukee, Ozaukee, Washington, and Waukesha counties).

-The Art$upport Fund is a legacy of Patricia Wyzbinski of Management Cornerstones and the Nonprofit Management Fund (NMF) and her commitment to small arts organizations and emerging arts initiatives in the greater Milwaukee area.
+The Art$upport Fund is a legacy of and memorial to Patricia Wyzbinski of Management Cornerstones and the Nonprofit Management Fund (NMF) and her commitment to small arts organizations and emerging arts initiatives in the greater Milwaukee area.
 Learn more about Pat here.
-In 2012, she authored The Importance of Being Small, which defined challenges and offered an array of resource-building and stabilizing recommendations.
+In 2012, she authored The Importance of Being Small, which defined challenges and offered an array of resource-building and stabilizing recommendations (click here for the list of recommendations, below).
 In 2013, dozens of local arts groups created pop-up performances throughout the community to test an idea for arts fundraising (Art$upport Milwaukee).
+In this same time period, she co-organized an effort that installed 29 Little Free Libraries in Milwaukee, all of which were created by artists.
+These are but three milestones of her work to promote community and small arts.

-Current project: Journey through the Pandemic, supporting a trip of small Wisconsin arts organizations documenting how they are adapting to the pandemic and how they plan to thrive when they are able to offer in person programming again.
+- Journey through the Pandemic, supporting a trip of small Wisconsin arts organizations documenting how they are adapting to the pandemic and how they plan to thrive when they are able to offer in person programming again.
 The data and stories gathered will be shared statewide and beyond, to help Arts Wisconsin and the field learn from this community-based work.
+Each of the three organizations will receive a planning grant and assistance from a graduate student working under the auspices of Arts Wisconsin.
+A public dissemination of the lessons learned will be planned and announced later this year.

 — Support for Imagine MKE and UPAF Artist Relief Funds, and Imagine MKE and Arts WI advocacy – 2020

-— Technical assistance and planning with small arts orgs in Milwaukee and Wisconsin – ongoing
+— Technical assistance and planning with small arts orgs in Milwaukee and Wisconsin, which happened on a selected basis.

 |Susan and Robert||Barnett||South Milwaukee|